sameesevas/sameesevas.github.io/_pages/markdown.md

   <img src="/images/dean-award (2).jpg" alt="MIST Dean’s List 2021" style="width: 48%;">
 </div>

-## Winner in the Basic Division of the CAMA Informatics Contest 2023
+## Secured 1st place in the Basic Division of the CAMA Informatics Contest 2023

 <p>I have secured 1st place in the CAMA Programming Competition🥇.
 CAMA is a mixed competition of mathematics and informatics founded by Spanish international medallists in those disciplines.</p>